rafalkaron/r-hugo-theme/README.md

 5. Initialize a Git repository by entering `git init`
 6. Add the theme by entering `git submodule add https://rafalkaron.github.io/r-hugo-theme`
 7. Move the files and folders from the `exampleSite` directory into the root folder of your site.
-8. Run a local Hugo webserver by entering: `hugo server`
+8. Run a local Hugo webserver by entering `hugo server`

 ### Postrequisites
 * Preview your website by opening [http://localhost:1313/](http://localhost:1313/)

 ## Theme customization
-IN PROGRESS
+You can customize the site by editing the `config.yaml` file.
+For reference, see the `# comments` in the `config.yaml` file.

+For advanced customizations, feel free to fork the repository.